Health Benefits and Side Effects of Cabbage

 Reactions such as rashes or itching can show up after eating cabbage.
 Small areas of the skin can swell or turn red.
 Even though serious reactions are rare, it’s important to notice any unusual symptoms early.

-• Leads to swelling of lips or face
+- Leads to swelling of the lips or face

 4. Gas or Bloating